baiway/monzo-personal-finance-dashboard/README.md

 - Delete unnecessary fields from each transaction.
 For now, I think we only need `"amount"` and `"category"`.
 This will make querying `transactions.json` much faster (write about this in your write-up!)
 - Write some dummy HTML and CSS to display a webpage with various blank panels on it (e.g. one for spending by category, one for budgeted vs. actual spending, etc.)
 - Attempt to populate these panels with transaction data.
 Do you want this to be interactive? (e.g. we select a start and end date and see a summary of transactions in between)
+- Write some unit tests.
+See `tests/README.md` to get started.